Joylei/plctag-rs/crates/sys/README.md

 You can build from source or use pre-built binaries.
 It depends on how you set ENV variables.

 - Use pre-built binaries
-- Build from external source
-- Build from embedded source
+- Build from git submodules

 ## Use pre-built binaries